Ali Latifi

 Ali Latifi (علی لطیفی, born February 20, 1976) is a retired Iranian football (soccer) player.
 He was a member of the Iran national football team in the 1998 World Cup.

 Club career

 Latifi has played for several clubs in Iran, namely Bahman, PAS Tehran, Esteghlal, Aboumoslem.
 He also played for Admira Wacker in the 2001–02 season, and appeared for the club five times without scoring any goals.

 International career

 He was a member of the Iran national football team and participated at the 1998 FIFA World Cup.

+Personal life

+On 7 January 2026, Latifi publicly supported the 2025–2026 Iranian protests on his Instagram, stating: "You came to the people of Iran with a seven-toman dollar and the promise of paradise, and through embezzlement, discrimination, rent, and inequality, you turned rich Iran into a poor country."